leon0241/Waifubot-interacter/README.md

 For the second script, press ctrl+f2 to run, and type each waifu you want interacted with one by one into the message box.
 When you've entered them all, press cancel and it will cycle through your inputted list.

-If you ever want to cancel the script halfway through, *hold* f4 until the message box appears saying it's cancelled.
+If you ever want to cancel the script halfway through, Press Ctrl+F4, and the GUI should change to stopping status.
+Then, when the message box appears, the script has stopped.
+You can also press ctrl+F3 to pause the script, and press it again to resume it

 ## Files and their uses
 - variables.ini: Acts as a passthrough for variables between the GUI and master script.
 Also includes the variable for the waiting timer in case you ever want to edit that to make it longer/shorter